logicalclocks/logicalclocks.github.io/docs/concepts/fs/feature_group/fg_statistics.md

 ### Data Validation

-You can define expectation suites in Great Expectations and assoicate them with feature groups.
+You can define expectation suites in Great Expectations and associate them with feature groups.
 When you write to a feature group, the expectations are executed, then you can define a policy on the feature group for what to do if any expectation fails.

 <img src="../../../../assets/images/concepts/fs/fg-expectations.svg">